nikeokoronkwo/ds/README.md

 - Platform-agnostic: DS is the first
 - DS is designed to take care of the annoying parts, so you can focus more on
 - Built ontop of Shelf: DS is built ontop of well supported tools, including [Dart's Shelf](https://pub.dev/packages/shelf).
-- Web Standards: DS is designed to support and respect Web Standards by default

 - Fast: DS is designed to be as fast as Dart can be, and can even [be faster](#performance)
 - Pick the tools you need: Only core tools are supported by default.
 You can add other packages as needed.
 Most packages are designed to be usable even outside of DS and do not force you to use them in DS.